 However well you've prepared, mechanical issues can still occur, particularly punctures, so make sure you have the know-how and the essentials you need to deal with them (usually a spare inner tube, tyre levers and pump) along with a multi-tool to tighten anything that comes loose.

-Okay, despite the headline, the fact that sportives aren't races is something that's probably already known to you.
+The fact that sportives aren't races is something that may probably already known to you, but to first-timers it can come as a surprise.
 Sportives are non-competitive events that are timed.
 Some give gold, silver and bronze standard finishing times, but they're still not races.

 Fair enough, some people ride a sportive as fast as possible as a personal challenge, but if you want to race you need to enter a race.
 Find out how to enter a race here.